Vincentvanleeuwen/real-time-web-2021/README.md

 - [x] Add songs to the playlist
 - [x] Set playlist name
 - [x] Set max amount of songs
-- [ ] Visit other peoples lists
 - [x] Add songs to a playlist
 - [x] Add more profiles
-- [ ] View other peoples top tracks
+- [x] View other peoples top tracks
 - [x] Delete songs from a playlist
+- [ ] Add animations on songs added

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->
 ## Sources